About Cook’s School Day Care Inc.

 Cook’s School Day Care Inc has been providing quality early learning and child care since 1985.

 Friendship • Sharing • Learning • Nurturing • Curiosity • Creativity • Independence • Respect • Nutrition • Physical Activity • Play!

 At Cook’s School Day Care Inc, we understand the importance of each of these to your child’s growth and development.
-Our dedicated Home Child Care Providers and Early Childhood Educators are second to none.
-Our centre-based and home-based early learning and child care locations are your best choice for you and your child throughout your child’s early years!
+Our dedicated Early Childhood Educators are second to none.
+Our centre-based early learning and child care location is your best choice for you and your child throughout your child’s early years!

 Cook’s School is a not-for-profit, charitable organization.

 - To provide opportunities for being with other children in a setting conducive to the development of wholesome social relationships.

 - To provide appropriate play experiences that contribute to the development of the child.

 - To provide opportunities for meaningful play that is based on the child’s individual needs, interests, limitations, and abilities.

 - To provide opportunities to meet with and work with other parents and educators who have, as their common concern, the interests and needs of the preschool and school age child.